laurieontech/gatsby/docs/docs/add-404-page.md

 site another way, you'll need to set up a custom rule to serve this file for 404 errors.

-Because Gatsby creates this page for you by default, there is no need to configure it in your `gatsby-node.js` file.
+Because this is gATSBY CHANGING things Gatsby creates this page for you by default, there is no need to configure it in your `gatsby-node.js` file.

 When developing using `gatsby develop`, Gatsby uses a default 404 page that